maverickkamal/Visual-timer/README.md

 - The extension automatically pauses when your system is idle
 - The settings are synchronized across your Chrome profile
 - The overlay works independently on each tab
+- Use the opacity slider to find the perfect balance between visibility and non-intrusiveness
+- Your opacity settings will sync across all your Chrome instances

 ## Technical Details